rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 You've completed another learning step by using only Apollo Client without any view-layer library.
 This is to avoid confusing the features of Apollo Client and React Apollo.

 Remember, Apollo Client can be used as a standalone GraphQL client without connecting it to a view-layer like React, though it may seem a bit dull to see the data only on the command line.
-HTML and CSS can make the operation read for a user interface, so let's see how Apollo connects th data-layer to a React view-layer in the next section.
+We'll see how Apollo connects the data-layer to a React view-layer in the next section.

 ### Exercises: